From DB to SIPPS, we explain all the different types of retirement savings vehicles, their rules and anything else you should know.

-Whatever route you take, you typically get 25% of your pension pot tax-free, and anything remaining will be subject to income tax.
+Whatever route you take, you typically get 25% of your pension pot tax-free (up to a limit of £268,275), and anything remaining will be subject to income tax.
 The more your annual income, the higher your tax rate – just like with a salary.

 Your DB pension will give you a guaranteed income for the rest of your life.
 This will usually be paid weekly, monthly or annually depending on your scheme rules.
 You pay tax at your marginal rate.

 You may be able to take some of its value as a tax-free lump sum in return for a lower annual income, but this will depend on the rules of your scheme.

 The annual allowance is £60,000 a year.
 Above that, you’ll have to pay a hefty tax bill.
 You'll also face charges if you pay in more than your annual salary - even if it's less than than £60,000 a year.